vivngo/Parallel_Course/Github.md

   }
 })['elapsed']
 #> elapsed
-#>    2.93
+#>    3.94

 sum(CC-C)
 #> [1] 0
 ```

 Anytime we initialize the cores using **registerDoParallel** there is no need to close the connections, they will be stopped automatically once the program detects they aren't used anymore.
-Given that we have to

 ### Life is always a tradeoff